ellyschmid/R_Assignment/README.md

 The RF_Preparation_Model-Script contains the Preparation steps for the classification by loading the data, applying the Salinity Indices to the Landsat Images, the training of the Random Forest Model and the prediction of the Images.
-The Visualization-Script contains the plot for a chord-diagram displaying the class transitions of the salinity classes between the first and the last predicted image, a plot displaying the classified images and a plot displaying the change in classes between the first and last image.
+The Visualization-Script contains the plot for a chord-diagram displaying the class transitions of the salinity classes between the first and the last predicted image, a plot displaying the classified images and a plot displaying the change in classes between the first and last image. (view results above)